-In January 2022, the Public Planning Committee authorized the Town staff to prepare a draft Ordinance for their consideration regarding the use and regulations of electric bicycles on Town owed pathways.
-Additionally, the Committee requested that the Town engage in communication efforts to both survey and gather responses from local bicycles related business regarding these proposed efforts.
-Town staff sent survey letters to Island bike rental companies requesting input on how to best regulate the use of e-bikes.
-We also requested general feedback regarding regulating e-bikes in the areas of speed, enforcement, education, and bike etiquette.
-The Town received several responses which are attached.
+On January 27, 2022, the Public Planning Committee authorized Town staff to prepare a draft Ordinance for their consideration regarding the use and regulations of e-bikes on Town-owned pathways.
+Additionally, the Committee requested that Town staff engage in communication efforts to both survey and gather responses from local bicycle-related businesses regarding these proposed efforts.
+Town staff sent survey letters to Island bike rental companies requesting input on how to best regulate the use of e-bikes and requested general feedback regarding regulating speed, enforcement, education, and bike etiquette.
+Attachment D includes the four responses received from the bike rental companies and interested parties.